TonicAI/gha-toolbox/minijinja/README.md

     pass-env: true # default is false
     output: path/to/rendered # default is -
     fuel: 30 # provides fuel...?
-    minijinja-bin: path/to/minijinja-cli # default is to detect and install
     includes: false # disables includes, default is to allow all includes
     # only allows these paths, default is to allow all includes
     includes: |